vovakirdan/ssc/PRIVACY_POLICY_EN.md

 ### 12.1.
 Governing Law

-This Policy is governed by the laws of [COUNTRY].
+This Policy is governed by the laws of Russian Federation.

 ### 12.2.
 Legislative Changes